nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 4. Enter a **Subject** for the message.
 A subject is required.

 #.
 Enter the the text for the message.
-Messages can use HTML styling,
+Message text is required.
+Messages can
-   including text formatting and links.
+   use HTML styling, including text formatting and links.
 The email message editor offers the same formatting options as the HTML component editor in Studio.
 See :ref:`Working with HTML Components`.

 #.
 Click **Send Email**.
 The message is queued for processing.
 The workflow
    state of the message displays in the **Pending Instructor Tasks** section of